What’s the best way to handle a child’s fear of strangers?

 Encouraging Communication

-Encouraging open communication is vital.
-Ask your child about their feelings concerning strangers.
-This helps them articulate their emotions, which can be a powerful step in overcoming fear.
-Validate their feelings by letting them know it’s okay to feel scared but also explain that most strangers are friendly.
-Teach them about boundaries and safety, explaining who they can trust, which can empower them to feel more secure.
+Talking openly is super important.
+Ask your child how they feel about strangers.
+This helps them put words to their emotions.
+Naming feelings is powerful.
+It’s a big step in overcoming fear.
+Let them know it’s okay to be scared.
+Validate those feelings.
+Then, explain that most strangers are kind people.
+Teach them about safe ways to interact.
+Talk about who they can trust.
+This helps them feel stronger and more secure.

 Seeking Support